shahsarefin/shahsarefin/README.md

 ### 🚀 About Me

-- Versatile IT Specialist with hands-on experience in Technical Support and Web Development.
+- Web Developer and IT Specialist with hands-on experience in Technical Support and Web Development.
-- Completed a co-op as a Full Stack Developer, collaborating on real-world projects and enhancing my troubleshooting skills.
+- Worked in a Canada based startup - "Addressico" as a Full Stack Developer.
 - Passionate about building web applications and solving technical challenges.
 - Open to opportunities in IT support, networking, cloud, and web development roles.
 - Strong communicator and team player, capable of adapting to new challenges and environments.